15th February 2017

 Children Gain Educational Benefits from Gardening

-Guardian Early Learning Centres are teaching children about nature and watching them thrive.
+Guardian Early Learning Centres are teaching children about nature and gardening and watching them thrive.

 Observation and research has clearly shown that there are outstanding educational benefits for children when involved in gardening activities.